Review and road test of the Vauxhall Astra Sports Tourer

-Sadly Vauxhall have dropped their 100,000 mile 'lifetime' warranty and now offer a standard three year 60,000 mile effort; the industry standard in other words.
-Residuals may be marginally improved by a promised extra focus on quality - we'll wait and see on that.
+These days, Vauxhall only offers a standard three year 60,000 mile effort; the industry standard in other words.
+Residuals may be marginally improved by the recent extra focus on quality - we'll wait and see on that.
 As usual, you can help yourself in terms of model depreciation by exercising a little restraint when it comes to ticking boxes on the options list.
 It's very easy here to get up towards a £25,000 car without too much effort.
 Stick to the essentials that will make the vehicle more appealing to its potential second owner and you shouldn't do too badly.

 With all the other options facing family car buyers in the modern marketplace, the compact estate car is sometimes overlooked.
 Admittedly, it's not the most exciting option next to the plethora of tough-looking compact 4x4s and MPVs with their elaborate seating arrangements but it is reassuringly simple in what it offers and surprisingly practical too.

-Vauxhall's improved Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this latest generation form with its extra efficiency, additional space, greater connectivity and sharper looks.
-If you're in the market for a car of this kind, it should be on your shopping list.
+Vauxhall's Astra Sports Tourer seems to fit the bill very nicely in this regard, especially in this generation form with its very class-competitive space, decent media connectivity and sharp looks.
+All it really needed was a more efficient range of engines, now delivered as part of the changes made to this facelifted model range.
+If you're in the market for a car of this kind, this one should be on your shopping list.